makyo/writing/work/sawtooth/youre-gone/youre-gone.md

 *6:50 PM Markus>* I thought I knew what hatred felt like, but damn, Lee.

-*6:50 PM Markus>* How did so sane a cat from so crazy a family?
+*6:50 PM Markus>* How did so sane a cat come from so crazy a family?

 *6:52 PM Markus>* I was going to go through your clothes first, because those felt like they'd be easy, but I'm going to go through your desk instead.